21 September 2023

 When million lights lit up Lyon ( Fête des Lumières )

-I once wrote about this and I basically wanted to say the same thing .
+I once wrote about this and I basically wanted to say the same thing

 Getting drunk for free!

-There were a few times I had been admittedly waste d in Lyon.
+There were a few times I had been admittedly wasted in Lyon.
 First, during the beer festival, and second, during a wine tasting event.
 To be fair, I was not informed about the golden rule: to spit, and not always swallow.
 Disregarding the rule, I ended up as a heavy drinking afternoon (or night!).
 To further the damage, I had to be in another event.
-That night, I ended up done & down and had to deal with the after-effects the next day.
+That night, I ended up done & down, and had to deal with the after-effects the next day.
 But it all was worth the unwanted throw-up.

-Reuniting with old friends (EACH Winter School)
+Reuniting with friends at the Winter School

-Defending thesis and calling it quits
+Defending thesis, and calling it quits, once and for all

 -----